Gazoooo/vocabTrainer/README.md

-This is a python program to help you elarn vocabulary.
+This is a python program to help you learn vocabulary.